 Conduct What-If Scenarios

-Suppose you want to make $10,000 a month (everyone does).
-You must get enough visitors to your blog, YouTube channel, or social media profile to reach your income target, for example:
+Suppose you want to make $5,000 to $10,000 a month.
+You must get enough visitors to your blog, YouTube channel, or social media profile to reach your income target.
+Here’s an example of how much money you could make, given traffic of 50,000 users monthly.

 - Traffic: 50,000 users